metaplex-foundation/docs/docs/token-metadata/v1.1.0/specification.md

 pub enum TokenStandard {
-    NonFungible, // This is a master edition FungibleAsset, // A token with metadata that can also have attrributes Fungible, // A token with simple metadata NonFungibleEdition, // This is a limited edition
+    NonFungible, // This is a master edition FungibleAsset, // A token with metadata that can also have attrributes, sometimes called Semi Fungible Fungible, // A token with simple metadata NonFungibleEdition, // This is a limited edition
 }
 ```

 A `token_standard` field is added to the `Metadata` struct representing what type of token each NFT is.

+The ``token_standard` field is set automatically by the contract corresponding to the following logic:

+If the token has a master edition it is a `NonFungible`.
+If the token has no master edition(ensuring its supply can be > 1) and decimals of 0 it is a `FungibleAsset`.
+If the token has no master edition(ensuring its supply can be > 1) and decimals of > 0 it is a `Fungible`.
+If the token is a limited edition of a MasterEditon it is a `NonFungibleEdition`.

 Each Token Standard type will have its own JSON schema which are defined below.